KhanZiaul/Summer-foreign-language-camp/README.md

 <h1> Best Features </h1>

- * User-Friendly Interface

- * Responsive Design
+ * User-Friendly Interface & Responsive Design

- * Three different panel admin , instructor and normal user
+ * Three different panel admin , instructor and student user

  * Admin can manage users and classes

- * Instructor can add class and also can see his/her added classes
+ * Instructor can add new class and also can see his/her added new classes

- * User can select classes

- * Enrollment will be completed after done payment
+ * Student can select classes and enrollment will be completed after done payment

 <h1> Resources & Credits </h1>